Wilhelm Meister's Apprenticeship

-Wilhelm Meister's Apprenticeship (Wilhelm Meisters Lehrjahre) is the second novel by Johann Wolfgang von Goethe, published in 1795–96.
+Wilhelm Meister's Apprenticeship (Wilhelm Meisters Lehrjahre) is the second novel by Johann Wolfgang von Goethe.
+It is a Bildungsroman, or coming-of-age story, published in 1795–96.
+It consists of eight books, the first five of which are based on the fragment Wilhelm Meister's Theatrical Mission, which remained unpublished during Goethe's lifetime.
+A comparison of the two texts reveals numerous verbatim similarities.
+The sequel, Wilhelm Meister's Journeyman Years, was published in two volumes in 1821 and 1829, respectively.

 Plot

 The novel is in eight books.
 The main character Wilhelm Meister undergoes a journey of self-realization.
 The story centers upon Wilhelm's attempt to escape what he views as the empty life of a bourgeois businessman.
 After a failed romance with the theater, Wilhelm commits himself to the mysterious Tower Society.